 Based on the feedback I’ve received, I’d say that for some people the answer is a convincing yes, at least temporarily.
 For other people it’s still a maybe.
 Several stories I’ve received are quite remarkable.
 Often within a day or two after joining the experiment, significant sums of money almost magically come into the person’s life.
 Many times I think, “Well, that could be just a coincidence, since it seems like this person was in a pretty good position to receive that money anyway.”
 But there have been other stories that have blown me away with such a string of unusual happenings that had to fall into place so perfectly in order for the person to receive the money.
 Several participants have won lotteries.
 Come to think of it, I actually won a raffle prize a few weeks ago, and I never win raffles.

 As of today there are 1031 public participants, and together we’ve manifested $412,210.29.
-Feel free to visit the current results page to see how the money is distributed.
-Obviously many of the people on the list haven’t remained active the entire time after they joined (some haven’t sent in updates since last year), but it’s been interesting to read people’s stories about how they manifested sums ranging from a few pennies up to tens of thousands of dollars.
+Many of the people on the list haven’t remained active the entire time after they joined (some haven’t sent in updates since last year), but it’s been interesting to read people’s stories about how they manifested sums ranging from a few pennies up to tens of thousands of dollars.

 My personal total is $22,199.39 — not bad for 4.5 months extra income.
 In fact, just yesterday my wife and I bought a new 2006 Honda CRV for less than this amount (we negotiated a very good deal and badly needed a replacement for our 1994 Pontiac with 158,000 miles on it).
 Remember that this manifested money isn’t regular income that you’d normally expect to receive.
 All of this money came from new sources that didn’t exist at the time I started the experiment.
 I didn’t even need or use the manifested money to buy the new car.
 I still have almost the entire amount in cash.